The 2024 Treehouse runs are at 10am on Sunday 24th March

-Set in an around the village of Cholsey, Oxfordshire.
+Set in and around the village of Cholsey, Oxfordshire.
 The course is almost entirely off-road.
 The full route is shown as a line on the map below.
-We use chip-timing and a hand-made wooden medal.
-Trophies are awarded to the first three male and female in the 10k as well as the fastest male and female in the 5k
+We use chip-timing and award hand-made wooden medals.
+Trophies are awarded to the first in each category in the 10k as well as the 5k.

 Children’s Fun Run